Voting with the Graph: Stable RLAIF via Topological Consistency Maximization: Experiments

 \textbf{Foundation Models and Optimizers.} We use two foundation models to test generalizability.
 For the GRPO \citep{wang2025pref} optimizer, we fine-tune Qwen3-14B \citep{yang2024qwen3}.
 For the GSPO optimizer, we fine-tune Qwen3-8B \citep{yang2024qwen3}, allowing us to evaluate performance across different model scales and optimization algorithms.

-\textbf{Setup Details.} Unless otherwise specified, all preference feedback is generated by \textbf{Qwen3-32B} \citep{yang2024qwen3}, which serves as our primary reward model.
-The RL training data consists of 1,000 Chinese and English queries randomly selected from the WildChat-1M dataset \citep{zhao2024wildchat}.
-Our training framework is based on verl \citep{sheng2025hybridflow}, with vLLM \citep{kwon2023efficient} used for efficient inference.
+\textbf{Setup Details.} Unless otherwise specified, all preference feedback is generated by \textbf{Qwen3-32B}.
+The RL training data consists of 1,000 queries selected from the WildChat-1M dataset \citep{zhao2024wildchat}, filtering out non-substantive inputs.
+All methods train on identical data using the verl framework \citep{sheng2025hybridflow}.

-\textbf{Infrastructure.} The online RLAIF setting in our experiments, which involves evaluating $\binom{G}{2}$ pairwise comparisons per query at each step, imposes substantial engineering demands for high-throughput, fault-tolerant reward evaluation.
-To meet these requirements, we built our reward infrastructure on RM-Gallery\footnote{\url{https://github.com/modelscope/RM-Gallery}}, which provides essential capabilities like unified evaluation interfaces, asynchronous batching, and automatic retries.
-This ensures stable and reproducible online preference collection via native integration with VERL's \texttt{compute\_score} interface.